Can a Dehnen-type dark matter halo affect the neutrino flavor oscillations?: Conclusions

-Now, we have a chance to answer the main question of this paper, which is \textit{Can a Dehnen-type dark matter halo affect the neutrino flavor oscillations?}.
-The deviations from the usual Schwarzschild BH for the geometry affect the neutrino oscillations.
-Currently, carrying out such experiments remains unattainable.
-Nevertheless, the model, while simplified, demonstrates that in principle one could extract information about the geometry from neutrino observations.
+Now, we have a chance to answer the question of this paper, which is \textit{Can a Dehnen-type dark matter halo affect the neutrino flavor oscillations?}.
+While one might qualitatively expect an effect due to the additional gravitational mass from the DM halo, the purpose of this study is to quantify and distinguish how the resulting geometry deviates from that of a standard Schwarzschild BH, and how these differences manifest in neutrino oscillations.
+The performed analysis indicates that, in principle, sensitive neutrino detectors could differentiate between the Schwarzschild BH with a Dehnen-type halo and one without it.
+However, currently, carrying out such experiments remains unattainable.
+Nevertheless, the model, while simplified, demonstrates that in principle one could extract important information about the geometry from neutrino observations.

-\section{ACKNOWLEDGEMENT}
+\section{Acknowledgement}

 MA warmly thanks Daniele Malafarina and Hrishikesh Chakrabarty for their valuable comments and discussions on this topic.
+We warmly thank the anonymous referee for valuable comments and discussions that helped to improve the accuracy and quality of the presentation of the manuscript.
+This research was funded by the National Natural Science Foundation of China (NSFC) under Grant No. U2541210.